Notes on the Geography of Peru: Cusco

-On this occasion the protests remained peaceful, though shopkeepers rushed to lock up for a few minutes whenever a procession passed.
+On this occasion the protests remained peaceful, though shopkeepers rushed to lock their doors for a few minutes.

 We've climbed back up the hill north of the plaza.
-Clements Markham, for decades an eminence in the Royal Geographical Society, spent some time here as a very young man.
+Clements Markham (1830-1916), for decades an eminence in the Royal Geographical Society, spent some time here as a very young man.
 He wrote: "The city lies spread out like a map, with its handsome churches rising above the other buildings and the market in the great plaza crowded with Indian women sitting before their little merchandise or passing to and fro like a busy hive of bees."
-Since then, of course, the plaza has had several lives.

 See Markham in Peru, ed. by Peter Blanchard, p.
 91.

 Here again there are wall niches, their original purpose unknown.
 Did they hold something?
-Squier thought not, though his own explanation seems dubious: "Where there are long lines of these walls--as, for instance, those supporting the terraces of the Colcompata--the monotony of the front is generally broken up by the introduction of countersunk niches, something like the 'blind windows' which our architects introduce to relieve the blank walls of houses" (pp. 432-3).
+Squier thought not: "Where there are long lines of these walls--as, for instance, those supporting the terraces of the Colcompata--the monotony of the front is generally broken up by the introduction of countersunk niches, something like the 'blind windows' which our architects introduce to relieve the blank walls of houses" (pp. 432-3).
 An architect writes, "As far as Ecuador to the north and Bolivia to the south, the shape identifying the Inca presence--the trapezoid--was imposed as the seal of the conquering culture" (Graziano Gasparini and Luise Margoles, Inca Architecture, p.
 5).

-Behind the wall and behind the private home there's this coursed relic of Paullu Inca--the only bit that survives.
+Behind the wall there's this coursed relic of the palace of Paullu Inca, a puppet Inca installed by the Spanish.
 The building once contained a huaca or revered object, in this case apparently an idol.
 Could it have had anything to do with the figure on the stone behind?